Return To Play Protocols

 - Coach(es) will enter from rear door.
 Open garage door (weather permitting) and allow entry of players only one by one from front (glass) door.
 Garage door should be open at any and all times of usage, weather permitting May, 2021: N/A

-- @ 10/1/20, coaches will be required to take temperature checks upon entering or require CoVid Questionnaire.
+- Coaches are to ask upon entering re: CoVid Questionnaire.
 Any child with a temperature at or above 100.4 will be turned away.
-One secondary check can occur with a different device.
-Should devices not be functioning, coach must default to Questionnaire.
+May, 2021: N/A

-- Social Distancing must be observed whenever possible and as much as possible.
+- Social Distancing should be observed if possible.
 This is the responsibility of the players and the coaches.
-Due to the nature of our game there will be training events that will bring players < 6 feet at times.
+Due to the nature of our game there will be training events that will bring players < 3-6 feet at times.

 This is an evolving document and list.